 We outsource the manufacturing, assembly and some of the testing of our products.
 We historically relied on two contract manufacturers, which are located in China, to manufacture, control quality of, and ship our products.
 We have over the past two years engaged additional contract manufacturers outside of China, including Vietnam and Mexico, to expand our capacity, and to diversify the countries in which our products are manufactured.
 We do not have long-term contracts with these manufacturers that commit them to manufacture products for us and we have limited direct control over their activities.
-Furthermore, political unrest or political instability, military conflict in any country in which our CMs are located, and continued war between Russia and Ukraine may have an adverse effect on our contract manufacturer's ability to deliver quality products on time.
-Any significant change in our relationship with these manufacturers could have a material adverse effect on our business, operating results, and financial condition.
-We make substantially all of our purchases from our contract manufacturers are not required to manufacture our products for any specific period or in any specific quantity.
-We expect that it would take approximately six to nine months to transition manufacturing, quality assurance, and shipping services to new providers.
-Relying on contract manufacturers for manufacturing, quality assurance, and shipping also presents significant risks to us, including the inability of our contract manufacturers to:
+Furthermore, political unrest or political instability, military conflict in any country in which our CMs are located, and continued war between Russia and Ukraine may have an adverse effect on our contract manufacturers could have a material adverse effect on our business, operating results, and financial condition.
+We make substantially all of our purchases from our contract manufacturers on a purchase order basis.
+Our contract manufacturers are not required to manufacture our products for any specific period or in any specific quantity.
+We expect that it would take approximately six to nine months to transition manufacturing, quality assurance, and shipping also presents significant risks to us, including the inability of our contract manufacturers to: